Docket No. 1:16-cv-1460 (D.D.C.)

 - the enforcement of premarket review would be costly, rendering the FDA’s issuance of the deeming rule “arbitrary and capricious” in violation of the Administrative Procedure Act (APA);

 - requiring industry to pay “user fees” is an illegal tax, an action that is in excess of statutory authority and therefore a violation of the APA;

 - the imposition of user fees on cigar manufacturers but not e-cigarette manufacturers is “contrary to [the] constitutional right” to due process protected by the Fifth Amendment, a violation of the APA;

 - the FDA’s Final Regulatory Flexibility Analysis (RFA) did not properly quantify the costs of the rule or identify significantly less costly alternatives to the rule, a violation of the RFA;

 - the FDA’s decision to regulate all cigars rather than exempting premium cigars is an action that is “arbitrary and capricious” in violation of the APA;

-- the FDA’s imposition of particularly sized warning labels without adequately explaining why it decided on the size and format is “arbitrary and capricious” in violation of the APA;
+- the FDA’s requirement of warning labels without adequately explaining why it decided on the size and format of the labels is “arbitrary and capricious” in violation of the APA;

 - the required warning labels impermissibly restrict speech, a violation the First Amendment;